Michael Hennessey: Sheriff of San Francisco

 Another controversial effort by Hennessey was to introduce AIDS education to both inmates and staff in the jails.
 Hennessey began this program very early in the AIDS crisis which hit San Francisco's large gay population especially hard.
 As a result of his efforts in this field, Law Enforcement News, a publication of the John Jay College of Criminal Justice in New York, named Hennessey "Law Enforcement Man of the Year".
 These and other efforts led to Hennessey being called "The Best Sheriff in America" by Salon.com.

-Hennessey also greatly expanded the duties of the San Francisco Sheriff's Department to include helping provide security for visiting dignitaries, including sitting Presidents, heads of state and Pope John Paul II.
-During Sheriff Hennessey's tenure, the Department also was tasked with providing building security in San Francisco's historic City Hall, in San Francisco General Hospital and several other public buildings.
+Hennessey also expanded the duties of the San Francisco Sheriff's Department to include helping provide security for visiting dignitaries, including sitting Presidents, heads of state and Pope John Paul II.
+During Hennessey's tenure, the Department also was tasked with providing building security in San Francisco's City Hall, in San Francisco General Hospital and several other public buildings.

 Hennessey's other interests of note are researching and writing about the history of the San Francisco Sheriff's Department, riding a horse in local parades with a group called the San Francisco Sheriff's Mounted Posse, and a quirky interest in San Francisco's punk rock culture.
 He is widely quoted in a recent history of the local punk rock scene, Gimme Something Better, by Jack Boulware and Spike Tudor.

-Among the rehabilitation programs started by Sheriff Hennessey are:
+Among the rehabilitation programs started by Hennessey are: